jsreport/docs/docs/template-stores.md

 | [jsreport-mongodb-store](https://github.com/jsreport/jsreport-mongodb-store) | MongoDB

 Note the extensions implementing templates store are being used only for persisting the jsreport entities.
 Its purpose isn't to load the report input data from a source database.
 This feature is provided through [custom scripts](/learn/scripts) extension.

+The SQL based stores are creating database schema the first time you start jsreport.
+In case you change the jsreport version in the future, you may see errors about missing columns.
+This is because the SQL stores aren't maintaining change scripts.
+You can either create the missing columns manually on your own.
+Or [export](/learn/import-export) the entities with the current jsreport version, drop the database, upgrade jsreport and import the entities back from the zip.
+Make sure to back up the first.

 ## Migrating between different stores